dgpmakes/llama-stack-demo-w/README.md

 ## Detailed description

+Eligibility Assessment System powered by Llama Stack and Model Context Protocol (MCP)!
+This system helps assess eligibility for Family Care Unpaid Leave Support based on the Republic of Lysmark's Act No. 2025/47-SA.
+To get started quickly, jump straight to [installation](#install).

 The Eligibility Assessment MCP Llama Stack system is an intelligent solution for evaluating eligibility for Family Care Unpaid Leave Support based on the Republic of Lysmark's legislation (Act No. 2025/47-SA and related regulations).
 The system combines the power of Llama Stack with Model Context Protocol (MCP) servers and Retrieval Augmented Generation (RAG) to provide accurate, context-aware assessments.